search

 Minor currency pairs

-Exness's FX currency pairs include cross-yen pairs popular among domestic traders, as well as 25 minor currency pairs involving major currencies other than the U.S. dollar, such as the Hong Kong dollar, the Chinese yuan, and the Thai baht.
+Exness's FX currency pairs include cross-yen pairs, which are popular among Japanese traders, as well as 25 minor currency pairs involving major currencies other than the U.S. dollar, such as the Hong Kong dollar, the Chinese yuan, and the Thai baht.

-In addition, AUD/JPY (Australian dollar/Japanese yen), EUR/JPY (euro/Japanese yen), GBP/JPY (British pound/Japanese yen), and NZD/JPY (New Zealand dollar/Japanese yen) are popular currency pairs among domestic traders.
+In addition, AUD/JPY (Australian dollar/Japanese yen), EUR/JPY (euro/Japanese yen), GBP/JPY (British pound/Japanese yen), and NZD/JPY (New Zealand dollar/Japanese yen) are currency pairs that are also popular among domestic traders.

 List of Exness FX Minor Currency Pairs

-(*) The following six currency pairs are not available for trading on Standard Cent accounts: HKD/JPY, CAD/CHF, NZD/CAD, NZD/CHF, USD/CNH, and USD/THB.
+(*) With a Standard Cent account, you cannot trade the following six currency pairs: HKD/JPY, CAD/CHF, NZD/CAD, NZD/CHF, USD/CNH, and USD/THB.

 Please also note that exotic currency pairs are subject to leverage restrictions, and the maximum leverage is capped at 200x.